miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 for your language.
 Do the same with the Language Pattern field.
 If you use OmegaT for any length of time in the future, you will want to customize the segmentation rules.
-It is not worth getting bogged down with fine-tuning the segmentation rules at this stage; the basic rules as supplied should work adequately for demonstration purposes, even for a different (source) language, provided its sentence punctuation rules are broadly similar (i.e., don’t use the Japanese segmentation rules if you are translating from Italian).
+It is not worth getting bogged down with fine-tuning the segmentation rules at this stage; the basic rules, as supplied, should work adequately for demonstration purposes, even for a different (source) language, provided its sentence punctuation rules are broadly similar (i.e. don’t use the Japanese segmentation rules if you are translating from Italian).

 Confirm the segmentation rules and then creation of the project with OK. ***Do not change any other settings,